 Treatment may include:

-Supplemental oxygen given by mask on the baby's face or by placing the baby under an oxygen hood
+- Supplemental oxygen.
+Oxygen is given to your baby by placing a mask on the face or prongs (cannula) in the nose, or by putting your baby under an oxygen hood.

-Continuous positive airway pressure (CPAP)--a mechanical breathing machine that pushes a continuous flow of air or oxygen to the airways to help keep tiny air passages in the lungs open.
+- Continuous positive airway pressure.
+This treatment uses a mechanical breathing machine.
+The machine pushes a continuous flow of air to your baby’s airways to help keep tiny air passages in the lungs open.